danielbruni/Wrong-Number/README.md

 - **Choice-driven gameplay** – Your decisions change how stories unfold.
 - **Multiple genres and tones** – From comedy to suspense to bittersweet drama.
-- **Retro UI concept** – Imagine old rotary phones, text prompts, and audio cues to build tension and humor.
+- **Phone UI concept** – Imagine phone, text prompts, and audio cues to build tension and humor.
 - **Interconnected stories** – Events from one story can influence another, revealing a larger mystery.

 ---